-- (a) The voting membership of Senate shall include, in numbers as specified below: (i) ex officio Senators; (ii) student Senators; (iii) other non-faculty Senators; and (iv) faculty Senators. - (b) As stipulated in the Nipissing University Act, the number of faculty Senators in any given year shall be at least more than twice the total number of all other Senators. - (c) In order that the membership of Senate is as broadly representative of the University's academic community as possible, the various constituencies shall be expected to consider, and strive to reflect, gender balance and the diversity of academic and cultural traditions when choosing or electing their Senate representatives. - (d) Membership on Senate cannot be delegated. - (e) Faculty senators who accept an administrative position, or percent thereof, must vacate their senate position as a faculty senator upon acceptance of the appointment.
+- (a) The voting membership of Senate shall include, in numbers as specified below: (i) ex officio Senators; (ii) student Senators; (iii) other non-faculty Senators; and (iv) faculty Senators. - (b) Ex Offico members of Senate and its Committees are voting members and will be counted in the establishment of quorum for a meeting.
+Quorum will be 50% + 1 of voting members. - (c) As stipulated in the Nipissing University Act, the number of faculty Senators in any given year shall be at least more than twice the total number of all other Senators. - (d) In order that the membership of Senate is as broadly representative of the University's academic community as possible, the various constituencies shall be expected to consider, and strive to reflect, gender balance and the diversity of academic and cultural traditions when choosing or electing their Senate representatives. - (e) Membership on Senate cannot be delegated and shall be for a three-year term. - (f) Faculty senators who accept an administrative position, or percent thereof, must vacate their senate position as a faculty senator upon acceptance of the appointment.